-The train is the most efficient way to travel from Florence to Pisa, taking less than an hour on most services.
+The train is the most efficient way to travel from Florence to Pisa, taking less than an hour on most services – that’s perfect if you’re looking for a day trip from Florence.
 With Pisa being one of the most loved destinations in the world, you’re sure to be joined by tourists and locals alike on the train from Florence.
-If you upgrade to First Class on Trenitalia services, you’ll enjoy welcome drinks and snacks served to your seat as well as extra-comfortable seats and free WiFi.

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.